-Manipur: Husband & two others arrested in wife's death
+Manipur: Man arrested in Imphal in wife's death case

-Imphal: Manipur police arrested three suspects, including the husband of a Manipuri housewife, whose body they found floating suspiciously in a local pond near Imphal airport.
+Imphal: Manipur police arrested three suspects, including the husband of a Manipuri woman, whose body was found floating suspiciously in a local pond near Imphal airport.

 The arrests followed a large sit-in protest by Meira Paibis demanding swift justice in the case.